 - Other individuals or organisations to whom the student gives specific consent

-5.1 The Data Protection Act 1998 defines categories of “sensitive data” such as ethnicity or disability.
+5.1 The Data Protection Act 2018 / GDPR defines categories of “special category data” such as, but not limited to, ethnicity or disability.
 Any use of student engagement data must be fully justified, and will be documented in the Supporting student learning through information: a student guide.

 5.2 In using student engagement data to provide student support, the University will not use the following types of data.
 This list is subject to review.

 - Data that identifies individuals created on external sites, e.g. social networking sites not owned by the University, third party sites where there is no permission to employ shared information, etc.